Namdaemun: 2008 fire

 At approximately 8:50 p.m. on 10 February 2008, a fire broke out and severely damaged the wooden structure at the top of the Namdaemun gate.
 The fire roared out of control again after midnight and finally destroyed the structure, despite the efforts of more than 360 firefighters.
 Many witnesses reported seeing a suspicious man shortly before the fire, and two disposable lighters were found where the fire was believed to have started.
 A 69-year-old man identified as Chae Jong-gi was arrested on suspicion of arson and later confessed to the crime.
 A police captain reported that Chae had sprayed paint thinner on the floor of the structure and then set fire to it.
 Police say that Chae was upset about not being paid in full for land he had sold to developers.
-The same man had been charged with setting a fire at Changgyeong Palace in Seoul in 2006.
+The same man had been charged with setting a fire at Changgyeonggung in Seoul in 2006.
+On 25 April 2008, Chae was convicted and sentenced to ten years' imprisonment by the Seoul Central District Court.